akhepcat/pi-touchscreen-timeout/README.md

-It is recommended to make it run at startup, for example by putting a line in `/etc/rc.local`
+It is recommended to make it run at startup, for example by putting a line in `/etc/rc.local` or, for systemd-enabled systems, you can:
+'make systemd'
+and it will set things up for you

 ### Conflict with console blanker